PatrickJYKang/lbw/README.md

 If errors are found, the script will print a precise error message showing where the structure deviates from the schema.

+## A Note on Data Quality

+This dataset is **not** intended for use in statistical applications, such as training machine learning models, because it is **not** a representative sample of all LBW appeals and reviews; that is, it is a completely discretionary selection of videos and deliveries.
+There may even be multiple LBW appeals in the same video/match, of which only one or two has been logged.
+Of course, feel free to add more data to the dataset, although do still keep in mind the purpose of the dataset when doing so.

+The factual accuracy of the data is maintained to the best of my ability but it is not guaranteed.
+Please do report or fix any errors you may find.
+Data not contained within the video is usually obtained from the match report from ESPNcricinfo.

+Much of the logging work is done by a LLM, which is unfortunately prone to hallucination.
+Commonly, the LLM may misidentify the first name of the bowler, batter, or umpire, or may misidentify the over or ball.
+Although the LLM does no research, it may pretend to.
+If you intend to contribute to the dataset using a LLM, please double-check **the data it enters into the dataset** for accuracy.

 ---

 ## Contributing